tomeryeh/demo/tutorial.md

 ```

 * `CABBLE_COLLECTION_POSITIONS` will be used to synchronize all the users positions on the map.
 It will also be used to filter all the user from Cabble to only deal with the candidates fitting the bounding box from our current map view.
 * `CABBLE_COLLECTION_USERS` will be used to send the change in user status (an user can choose to be a taxi first and then become a customer).
-In order to leave user focus on his goal, we do not show Taxi if the user is a taxi and vice versa.
+In order to leave user focus on his goal, Cabble does not show Taxi if the user is a taxi and vice versa.
 * `CABBLE_COLLECTION_RIDES` will be used to send and update the ride status along it life cicle